Top 4 Questions To Answer Before Product Scaling!

 I have come across many entrepreneurs who believe that scale is something they need to factor in, at the very beginning.
 Be it their MVP or a major milestone release, I see most of them scurrying over the product scaling quandary from day 1.
 Unfortunately, this leads most of them to fail.

-Having worked with entrepreneurs through multiple stages of the business cycle, I often get asked about how and when to deal with the conundrum of scaling.
+Having worked with entrepreneurs through multiple stages of the software development business cycle, I often get asked about how and when to deal with the conundrum of scaling.

 I am heading the product development for an ad serving platform that went from 2 billion hits a day to 15 billion hits a day in a year’s time.
-If we had already built the system to scale considering a certain level, the drastic growth would have caused us more grief than happiness.
-Instead, we put in a plan to continuously scale the product based on evolving business priorities and ended up managing the show efficiently.
+If my development team had already built the system to scale considering a certain level, the drastic growth would have caused us more grief than happiness.
+Instead, my team members put in a plan to continuously scale the product based on evolving business priorities and ended up managing the show efficiently.

-While every product and business situation has its own set of nuances, a few important considerations go a long way in efficiently scaling your product.
+While every new product and business situation has its own set of nuances, a few important considerations go a long way in efficiently scaling your digital products.

 2013’s Startup Genome Report came out with an alarming figure based on the analysis of about 3200 high growth start-ups.
 74% of these start-ups failed due to premature scaling.